-Here is some handy advice to help you understand how a test day is run in a test centre - so you can arrive prepared and can focus on achieving your goal.
+Here is some handy advice to help you understand how a test day is run - so you can arrive prepared and can focus on achieving your goal.

-( Arrive early
+Arrive early

 Arriving early is a great way to set yourself up for success on the day.
-Remember that you'll need to allow time to register, check in your belongings and get seated for the test - so double check your booking confirmation for timings and plan to arrive or log on in advance.
+Remember that you'll need to allow time to register, check in your belongings and get seated for the test - so double check your booking confirmation for timings and plan to arrive in advance.